HovoVoskanyan/ArmenianArtStoreAnalysis/docs/index.md

   - **Email**: Value of `PGADMIN_EMAIL` in your `.env` file
   - **Password**: Value of `PGADMIN_PASSWORD` in your `.env` file

+To see the web page, create project via **Swagger UI**, it will return you a project ID.
+In front folder config.py, change the value of project id to the given id.

+Finally, open the **Streamlit** application.

 > Note: Ensure Docker is running, and all environment variables in `.env` are correctly configured before accessing these URLs.

 When running for the first time, you must create a server.